ethancjackson/foodprice-forecasting/README.md

 9. Run the notebook `forecasting-nbeatsfredvars-final.ipynb` to produce final forecasts using N-BEATS (with historical food CPI and other FRED variables)
 10. Run the notebook `forecasting-neuralprophet-final.ipynb` to produce final forecasts using NeuralProphet, which depends on the presence of `ensemble_results.pkl` to indicate which features and number of lags to use.

 Finally, aggregate and analyze ensembles of final forecasts.
+All figures and results (i.e. predicted change in CPI) are produced within the notebook.

 11. Run the notebook `forecasting-ensemble-final.ipynb` to produce this year's forecasts and analysis.